Southern Resident Killer Whales

 - Improving land leasing activities - The Washington Department of Natural Resource's Aquatic Reserves Program is working to protect aquatic environments from aquatic land leasing activities, with emphasis on protecting habitat and species such as orcas.

 - Orcas are sensitive to noise and disturbance from boats.
-Instead of approaching them in your own vessel, spend a day watching them from a responsibly-managed whale watching vessel.
-Or watch for them from land with help from the Whale Trail.
+Instead of approaching them in your own vessel, spend a day watching them from a responsibly-managed whale watching vessel, or watch them from shore.

-- Engage in citizen science by alerting researchers at the Orca Network or the Salish Sea Hydrophone Network when you spot orcas so scientists can track their travel.
+- Engage in citizen science by alerting researchers when you spot orcas so scientists can track their travel.

 - Get involved in efforts to protect and restore salmon habitat in your community.
-Chinook salmon are especially important to orca populations in the Salish Sea.
+Chinook salmon are especially important to killer whale populations in the Salish Sea.

 - Choose to eat sustainably-harvested salmon and other seafood to help protect wild fish populations.